citp/privacy-policy-historical/d/dc/dcu/dcu.ie.md

 This statement explains the Internet Privacy policy that the University has adopted for its websites.
 However, in legal terms it shall not be construed as a contractual undertaking.
 The University reserves the right to review and amend this statement at any time without notice.

 Within DCU, the Director of Computer Services has responsibility for the co-ordination of Data Protection related issues.
-Comments, complaints and requests for clarifications etc can be directed to that office(email:
+Comments, complaints and requests for clarifications etc can be directed to that office, email:

 Tel: 01-7008105 or write to Director of Computer Services, Dublin City University, Glasnevin, Dublin 9).